 My favorite part of the day is anytime I walk out of my office into our writing center filled with students talking, debating, and thinking aloud about their writing—as Beth Boquet says, “It is a cacophony of sound” that I never tire of hearing.

-I’ve worked at SVSU for almost 15 years and most of my time is spent teaching English 111, English 212, and general education literature courses.
+I’ve worked at SVSU for almost 20 years and most of my time is spent teaching English 111, English 212, and general education literature courses.
 I take much joy in trying to demystify the writing process for students and teach them the conventions of academia; I love to witness that “ah-ha” moment when things click for students and they challenge themselves to move to the next level.
-My goal is to help students be conscious about and deliberate in the decisions they make as they engage in the joys (and pains) of writing.
+This is something that I regularly get to see at the Writing Center.
+My goal—in the Center and in the classroom—is to help students be conscious about and deliberate in the decisions they make as they engage in the joys (and pains) of writing.

 I graduated from SVSU in May 2015 with my degree in Professional and Technical Writing.
 As a student, I tutored at the Writing Center for over two years.
 I loved my time as a tutor and I am very happy to remain with the SVSU community through my technical writing position.

 My favorite part about being a tutor was helping students feel more confident about their writing.
 I also gained confidence and became very involved in the writing center field.
 I mentored new tutors, conducted research about tutor mental health, presented at four writing center conferences, and received the YWCA Emerging Woman Leader Award for my leadership and contributions to the SVSU and writing center communities.